 Deconstructor Fleet: It's not a full deconstruction but it has a lot of subversive elements, like the monsters from the past not being able to speak Japanese, to the fact that cops are heavily involved.
 The cops themselves show what would happen if normal people dealing with monster would be like - a lot of dead bodies, though down the line, they're not as useless as they were in the beginning.
 Most Tokusatsu and Shonen shows gloss over elements like these, and in addition common shonen tropes like Calling Your Attacks are avoided by Kuuga.
 The motivation of the monster isn't even spelled out to us until a bit down the line.
 Hell, Kuuga growing in power is treated as a scary thing and causes problems later in the series.
+The overall theme of the show is that if violence is a necessary tool to fighting violence, how and when will it be enough to stop.
 There are many other examples if you look at the series, while the show can be viewed as a standard toku, if you compare it to later series and even earlier series, it can be rather jarring.

 Reconstruction: However, the show still showcases inspiring heroism Kuuga embodies, the importance of teamwork and the people around you, to always keep your hope in the darkest times and at the end, humanity will always win out against an inhuman evil.